History of the Palace of Versailles: Versailles under Pierre de Nolhac

 Pierre de Nolhac arrived at the Palace of Versailles in 1887 and was appointed curator of the museum 18 November 1892.
 Upon his arrival, he planned to re-introduce historical galleries, organized scientifically, in contrast to the approach of Louis-Philippe, who had created the first galleries in a manner aimed at glorifying the history of France.
 At the same time, Nolhac began to restore the palace to its appearance before the Revolution.
 To achieve these two goals, Nolhac removed rooms, took down the artworks and gave the rooms some historical scenery.
 He explained in his memoirs, for example that "the first room sacrificed was that of the kings of France which had walls lined with effigies, real and imaginary, of our kings since Clovis".
-The revolution wrought by Nolhac produced a new awareness of the castle.
-Members of high society and nobility, such as the Duke of Aumale and the Empress Eugenie flocked to see new developments.
+The changes wrought by Nolhac produced a new awareness of the castle.
+Members of high society and nobility, such as Henri d'Orléans, Duke of Aumale and the former Empress Eugénie flocked to see new developments.
 Nolhac also working to bring in foreign personalities.
-On 8 October 1896, Czar Nicolas II and his wife Alexandra, arrived at Versailles.
+On 8 October 1896, Nicholas II of Russia and his wife Alexandra, arrived at Versailles.
 Nolhac also organized events aimed at raising the awareness of potential donors to the palace.
-The owner of the New York Herald, Gordon Bennett, gave 25,000 francs for restructuring the 18th-century rooms.
+The owner of the New York Herald, James Gordon Bennett, Jr., gave 25,000 francs for restructuring the 18th-century rooms.
 The development of private donations led to the creation of the Friends of Versailles in June 1907.